-If you want to create a simple-looking image gallery with some basic functionality, then using the built-in WordPress Gallery Block might be helpful for you.
+If you want to create a simple-looking Gutenberg gallery with some basic functionality, then using the built-in WordPress Gallery Block might be helpful for you.

-But many essential options such as custom image filters, ACF functionality, gallery layouts, customization options, thumbnail features, etc., are not included in the native WordPress Gallery block.
+However, many essential options, such as custom image filters, ACF functionality, gallery layouts, customization options, thumbnail features, etc., are not included in the native WordPress Gallery block.

-There are some WordPress image gallery plugins available on the market.
-However, many of them aren’t fully compatible with the modern editor, are lacking in features, and in some cases, are not a very budget-friendly option.
+There are some WordPress Gutenberg image gallery plugins available on the market.
+However, many of them aren’t fully compatible with the modern editor, are lacking in features, and, in some cases, are not a budget-friendly option.

-So if you’re asking yourself what’s the best image gallery plugin for WordPress, we have your answer in the below section.
+So, if you’re asking yourself what’s the best Gutenberg gallery plugin for WordPress, we have your answer in the below section.

 Media Listing Block of The Plus Blocks for Gutenberg

 The Plus Blocks for Gutenberg is hands down the best tool available to accelerate the functionality of the block editor.
 The Plus Addons is packed with 70+ dynamic and 300+ pre-built UI blocks, including the Media Listing Block.

 The Media Listing Block, as the name says, helps you showcase the multiple media types on WordPress using the block editor.
-You can create a fast-loading video gallery or completely responsive image gallery as per your site preferences.
+You can create a fast-loading video gallery or a completely responsive image gallery per your site preferences.